1960 Los Angeles Chargers season: AFL championship game: at Houston Oilers

 Los Angeles then began their final drive from their own 2.
 Norton caught a pair of 6-yard passes, before Lowe broke off a 20-yard run around the right end.
 A 13-yard Kocourek catch moved the ball to the Charger 47, before Kemp was sacked twice for the loss of 12 yards, bring up 3rd and 22.
 Kemp and Ferguson connected for 13 yards, and Lowe converted on 4th and 9 with another run around the right end, this time for 24 yards, to the Houston 28.
 A 6-yard pass to Flowers, either side of two incompletions, brought up 4th and 4 from the 22 with a little over a minute remaining.
 Kemp's last pass, intended for Kocourek, was incomplete, and Houston ran out the clock to clinch the AFL title.

 Blanda was 16 of 31 for 301 yards and three touchdowns, each of which came on 3rd down.
 Kemp was 21 of 41 for 171 yards, with two interceptions.
 Lowe rushed 21 times for 165 yards and a touchdown.
+Chargers didn’t meet the Houston Oilers in the playoffs so in 1961 lost in the AFL Championship Game to the Oilers 10-3.

+Awards

+While the AFL All-Star game wasn't run until the AFL's second season, the Associated Press named an All-AFL Team featuring four Chargers: Dick Harris, Jack Kemp, Paul Lowe and Ron Mix.
+In addition, Kemp received six votes as the UPI AFL player of the year, and Gillman received five votes as the UPI coach of the year.